Instructor Requirements and Resources

 Teaching evaluations are an essential component of assessment data, and therefore it is crucial to maintain the reliability, validity, and legitimacy of these instruments.
 The minimum standards for administering these evaluations (Anonymity, Objectivity, and Post-Evaluation Procedures) are outlined in the document Minimum Standards for Teaching Evaluations by Students.
 This document has been approved unanimously by the Academic Council of Deans and the Executive Vice President and Provost, and reflects the minimum standards that apply to all Departments/Schools/Colleges when administering student evaluations of teaching.

 We are required by federal law and by our contract with the Bookstore to report textbook orders via our simple online AIP system by the deadline provided for each upcoming semester.
-This practice provides transparency to students regarding instructional materials required for their classes, before they register or begin their class.
+This practice provides transparency to students regarding instructional materials required for their classes, before they register or begin their classes.
 To ensure that UNLV is fully in compliance, we ask faculty, instructors, and staff to be aware of this requirement and submit the required information before each semester’s deadline.
 Users can access AIP by using your UNLV ACE ID.
 The course catalog is published two weeks before the start of registration.
 Thus, submission deadlines are set for the Friday before the catalog publish date which are as follows:

 • For Fall, the deadline is April 1